 Some of the governors have children who are pupils at the academy, consequently there will be transactions between those governors and the academy in respect of their children's education.
 These are on the same basis as other pupils at the academy.

-The Bourne Education Foundation, in which all of the trustees are governors at the school, has gifted £76 (2019 - £121) to the school for prizes on the student Speech night.
-A donation of nil (2019 - £41,236) has also been received from Bourne Education Foundation during the year.
+The Bourne Education Foundation, in which all of the trustees are governors at the school, has gifted £nil (2020 - £76) to the school for prizes on the student Speech night.

 26 Members' liability